Marieh25/Projet-perso-42/README.md

-_This project has been created as part of the 42 curriculum by Marie Humbert._
+_This project has been created as part of the 42 curriculum by mhumbert._

 ## Description :

+The goal of this project was to learn the classics functions of the C language, initiating the bases of algorithmy.

 - ft_atoi.c : The atoi() function converts the initial portion of the string pointed to by nptr to int.